Monterosa Ski Resort

 • Relatively quiet nightlife.

-• Not a lot of high-end accommodation (although that is changing - CampZero).
+• Limited amount of high-end accommodation (although that is changing - CampZero).

-• For the vast majority, the backcountry requires a guide.
+• For the majority of visitors, the backcountry requires a guide.

 Skiing & Snowboarding, Lifts & Terrain

 Monterosa Ski is a lift pass interlinked area comprising eight ski areas.
 The huge ski lift interconnected area of most interest to Powderhounds comprises the three ski resorts of Champoluc - Frachey, Gressoney la Trinite - Stafal, & Alagna Valsesia.
-This sector comprises 20 main ski lifts, 135km of piste trails and endless off-piste & backcountry options.
-The other five ski resorts are smaller & not lift interconnected (Alpe-de-mera, Champorcher, Brusson, Gressoney St Jean & Antagnod).
+These are also known as the Monterosa Ski 3 Valleys.
+This sector comprises 20 main ski lifts, 135km of piste trails and with a little uphill effort, nearly endless off-piste & backcountry options.
+The other five ski areas are smaller & not lift interconnected. they comprise of Alpe-de-mera, Champorcher, Brusson, Gressoney St Jean & Antagnod.
 Worth knowing that the notion of 'smaller' is relative.
 Champorcher has a skiable vertical of 1,050m and 7 lifts but is also nowhere near the other resorts!

 Check out the ski trail map for Monterosa below.